Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Experimental setup

 \subsection{Hardware}

-We operate a single NUV-HD-cryo SiPM~\cite{NUV-HD-cryo} of 12 $\times$ 8 mm$^{2}$ inside a cryogen-free dilution refrigerator located at Royal Holloway, University of London.
-The dilution refrigerator is a modified Oxford Instruments Triton 200~\cite{triton}.
+We operate a single NUV-HD-cryo SiPM~\cite{NUV-HD-cryo} of 12 $\times$ 8 mm$^{2}$ surface area and 30 \textmu m cell pitch inside a cryogen-free dilution refrigerator located at Royal Holloway, University of London.
+The dilution refrigerator is a modified Oxford Instruments Triton 200~\cite{ND4}.
 A simplified schematic of the experimental setup is shown in Figure~\ref{F:ExpSetup}.
-The SiPM is mounted onto a custom PCB that distributes bias voltage and housed inside a 7 cm (L) x 3.8 cm (W) x 1.4 cm (D) copper box, which is attached to a copper stand that is thermally coupled to the plate of the mixing chamber.
+The SiPM is mounted onto a custom PCB that distributes bias voltage and is housed inside a 7 cm (L) $\times$ 3.8 cm (W) $\times$ 1.4 cm (D) copper box, shown in Figure~\ref{F:SiPMinND4}.
+The copper box is mounted and thermally coupled to the mixing chamber plate via a copper stand attached perpendicular to the mixing chamber plate, also shown in Figure~\ref{F:SiPMinND4}.

 The base temperature is measured using current sensing noise thermometry (CSNT)~\cite{CSNT}.
 A CSNT sensor with resistance 2 m$\Omega$ is mounted onto the ultra-low temperature plate, which is suspended from the mixing chamber plate using alumina tubes.
 The mixing chamber plate is thermally coupled to the ultra-low temperature plate via a flexible copper link.
-Whilst the data was acquired for this work, the base temperature as measured from the CSNT sensor on the ultra-low temperature plate, and thus, the mixing chamber plate, was $T_{\mathrm{MC}}$ = 9.4 $\pm$ 0.2 mK.
+Whilst the data was acquired for this work, the base temperature as measured from the CSNT sensor on the ultra-low temperature plate, and thus, the mixing chamber plate, was $T_{\mathrm{CSNT}}$ = 9.4 $\pm$ 0.2 mK.
 Further detail on the fridge design can be found in~\cite{ND4}.
 To ensure that the characterisation results we obtain actually reflect the SiPM operating in a 9.4 mK environment, we waited at least three days after cool-down to the mixing chamber base temperature before acquiring any data for this work.
 This allows for the plastic (FR-4) PCB on which the SiPM is mounted to thermalise to the same temperature as the copper.

+We estimate the maximum temperature difference between the SiPM and the mixing chamber temperature measured by the CSNT thermometer assuming the worst possible thermal link, i.e., the SiPM is directly mounted onto the FR-4 PCB which itself is sat directly on the mixing chamber plate (SiPM $\rightarrow$ FR-4 $\rightarrow$ mixing chamber).
+In this scenario, all of the heat would flow vertically through the FR-4 bulk only.
+First, we estimate the power dissipation of the SiPM whilst operated in the dark, $P_{\mathrm{SiPM}}$, as,